prattiikkk/MovieBaaz/README.md

 ### Dependancies/library used.
 #### 1)React Navigation:
 Stack Navigator provides a way for your app to transition between screens where each new screen is placed on top of a stack.
-Used this to switch between screens, also use in bottom navigation bar.
+Used this to switch between screens, also used in the bottom navigation bar.
 #### 2)Ionicons:
 Designed icons for web, android, ios and desktop.
-Used ionicons in bottom navigation bar and in favorite button.
+Used ionicons in the bottom navigation bar and in the favourite button.
 #### 3)AsyncStorage:
 AsyncStorage is an unencrypted, asynchronous, persistent, key-value storage system that is global to the app.
 Used AsyncStorage to store the data of movie liked.
 #### 4)React native paper:
 Used "Card" from react native paper for searched images.
 #### 5)Linear Gradient:
-Provides a native React view that transitions between multiple colors in a linear direction.
+Provides a native React view that transitions between multiple colours in a linear direction.
 Used linear gradient in header background image to give horizontal gradient.

 ## Installation Guide
 1) git clone https://github.com/prattiikkk/MovieBaaz.git